 Birds of Timmins Posters are available at the MRCA office.

-The Timmins Naturalists and the Wintergreen Fund for Conservation also host the Timmins Christmas Bird Count each December.
+The Wintergreen Fund for Conservation also participates in the Timmins Christmas Bird Count each December.